trrapp12/SHAKEABLE/README.md

 ### MY OWN PERSONAL CONTRIBUTIONS INCLUDED
 ---

-This project was a solo project from Scrimba, meaning that only the requirements were given.
-All work was my own.
+This project was a code along project from Scrimba.
+See <a href="https://scrimba.com/playlist/p6wpZHv">original</a>.

 <br/>
 <br/>